S-James19/Portfolio-Website/documentation/database/database.md

 ![](images/code-implementation-4.png)

 Here is showing the three queries in code.
-The database is passed one of the three queries, and executes the query.
-If required, the function will return data to be used.
+Depending on the client's request, one of these functions is executed.

 ![](images/code-implementation-3.png)